Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Use

-- Step 1: For general applications made with handheld duster, begin by determining how much Answer Boric Acid Dust you need by calculating the square footage of the treatment area.
+- Step 1: For general applications made with a handheld duster, begin by determining how much Answer Boric Acid Dust you need by calculating the square footage of the treatment area.
 To do this, measure and multiply the area length times the width (length x width - square footage).
 The use rate for Boric is 1 lb. per 1,000 sq. ft.
 If you needed to apply the product to a 2,000 sq. ft. area, you would need 2 lb. of product in a duster.
-For mop applications, apply 1 cup of Boric Acid Dust per gallon of rinse water.
+For mop applications, use 1 cup of Boric Acid Dust per gallon of rinse water.
 Apply to floor areas only.
 Any visible powder after mop application must be brushed into cracks and crevices or removed.

 - Step 2: Open the cap on the top of the bottle.
-Boric can be used as an applicator or a handheld bulb duster can be used.
+Boric can be used as an applicator, or a handheld bulb duster can be used.
 If the bottle is being used, squeeze the bottle to puff the dust out while the tip is pointing or inserted into the areas needing treatment.

 - Step 4: The dust will last for several months if not disturbed.
 Applications can be made as needed.